Beep…beep …

 Will there be a single 2D barcode for all industries?

-Not really.
-Since Sunrise 2027 is arduous, given the ambition to completely transition from the UPC/EAN/DataBar barcodes used in hundreds of millions of products.
-For this reason, GS1 has yet to assign a single standard of 2D barcode for all industries.
 For example, healthcare chose to use DataMatrix decades ago as a standard.
 That’s not the case with any other industry.
-At least from the end of 2027, the way to go will be to adopt any of the two widely available 2D barcodes: the QR Codes and GS1’s proprietary Data Matrix, as well as the existing linear barcodes.
+At least from the end of 2027, the way to go will be to adopt any of the two widely available 2D barcodes: the QR Codes and GS1’s proprietary Data Matrix, and the existing linear barcodes.

 Does GS1 create QR Codes?

 GS1 Standard for QR Codes refers to QR Codes with a GS1 Digital Link embedded in it.
-Creating a QR Code using this link automatically makes your QR Code GS1 standard, including your GTIN product keys that are scannable offline.
+Creating a QR Code using this link automatically makes your QR Code GS1-standard, including your GTIN product keys that are scannable offline.

 How do I turn a GS1 Digital Link into a scannable QR Code?